Brendael English Springer Spaniels

 Links from Brendael English Springer Spaniels

 Springers are versatile dogs that train easily.
 Because of their intelligence and willingness to please, gentle reward oriented training will produce the quickest results.
 Springers learn quickly and bore easily.
 They usually see little point to endless repetition.
 A true working Springer is expected to show a lot of initiative and independent thinking when working.
 After the third try they will begin to think and make things up on their own.
-They think that there must be some reason you keep asking them to do the same thing again.
+They think that there must be some reason you keep asking them to do the same thing again and again.
 If it is correct, quit and go onto the next "exercise."
 To turn them into robots is inappropriate as well as difficult and frustrating.

 In general, avoid any trainer who uses any type of negative reinforcement such as yelling, hitting, or jerking the leash.
 They should NEVER have slip or choke collars on a puppy.
 A Springer (any dog for that matter) learns best with positive motivation rather than through negative reinforcement.
 Using food as a positive reward is the most respected and effective form of training.
 Beware of any trainer who forbids food in training.
 The training facility should also be willing to vary their training methods as every dog learns differently.
 One training method does not fit all.